MEET THE TEAM

 He’s perhaps best known for starting Totally Locally, a free, open source marketing kit for towns to help keep the independent high streets of the UK (and now the world!) alive and thriving.
 Totally Locally’s methodology and resources have been implemented by over 100 towns in the UK and many across the world have joined in – from Australia & New Zealand to France, Ireland, Italy and more.
 Many of these towns report huge changes in the shopping habits and businesses collaborating; creating strong local economies.

-Chris has worked on many place brand and regeneration projects – nationally – including the re-opening of award-winning The Piece Hall Halifax, The South Pennines Regional Park, Hebden Bridge town centre, Flood resilience in the Calder Valley, The Sandstone Ridge in Cheshire, Halifax Borough Market, – and internationally in the Barossa Region of South Australia and Melbourne, Victoria.
+Chris has worked on many place brand and regeneration projects – nationally – including the re-opening of award-winning Piece Hall Halifax, The South Pennines Regional Park, Hebden Bridge town centre, Flood resilience in the Calder Valley, The Sandstone Ridge in Cheshire, Halifax Borough Market, – and internationally in the Barossa Region of South Australia and Melbourne, Victoria.

 He has worked with numerous towns on projects to help build resilient local economies, including creating specialist markets, social spaces, pop up shops, events, effective collaborative working groups, campaigns and more.